-is not signed by the person who performed the checks is a less "serious' weakness compared to improper segregation of duties in a payment procedure).
+"Seriousness" is related to the importance level of the detected shortcoming (for example, a checklist which is not signed by the person who performed the checks is a less "serious' weakness compared to improper segregation of duties in a payment procedure).

-'Impact' is the (possible) consequence of the identified weakness or error (for example, the impact of an unsigned checklist is low without any financial impact whereas a shortcoming in the NA's payment procedure can have high financial impact).
+&lt;sup>16 'Impact' is the (possible) consequence of the identified weakness or error (for example, the impact of an unsigned checklist is low without any financial impact whereas a shortcoming in the NA's payment procedure can have high financial impact).